Morris Tanenbaum: Death

 Tanenbaum died in his home in New Providence, New Jersey, on February 26, 2023.

 Awards and honors

 In 1962, Tanenbaum became a Fellow of the American Physical Society.

 In 1970, he became a fellow of the Institute of Electrical and Electronics Engineers (IEEE).

-In 1972, Tanenbaum was elected as a member into the National Academy of Engineering, for "Achievements in solid state research and technology and in technology transfer from research to manufacturing."
+In 1972, Tanenbaum was elected a member of the National Academy of Engineering, for "Achievements in solid state research and technology and in technology transfer from research to manufacturing."

 In 1984 he received the IEEE Centennial Medal.

 In 1990 Tanenbaum became a member of the American Academy of Arts and Sciences (AAAS).

 In 1996 he became a life member of the MIT Corporation, the board of trustees of Massachusetts Institute of Technology.
 He received multiple honorary doctorates.

 In 2013, Tanenbaum received a lifetime achievement award, the Science and Technology Medal, at the 34th Edison Patent Awards which are given by the Research & Development Council of New Jersey.